Reg Revans: Action Learning

 It was at the Coal Board that Revans did much of the early work on developing action learning, working alongside E. F. Schumacher (author of Small is Beautiful) and Eric Trist, whose theories about socio-technical systems have also had an important influence on organisation development.
 He then moved to the Acton Society Trust where he worked with Teddy Chester.
 He and Chester both moved to the University of Manchester where Revans became the first professor of industrial management (1955–1965) but left to develop the inter-university action learning programme in Belgium.

+He is recognized as one of the top management professors by the International Institute of Management for his contribution to the field of corporate training by introducing of the Action Learning formula and methods:

+Learning (L) = P + Q; where L is learning, P is programmed (traditional) knowledge and Q is questioning to create insight.

+Programmed knowledge (P) is conveyed through books, lectures, and other structured learning mechanisms.

 Revans strongly held that the key to improving performance lay not with 'experts' but with practitioners themselves.
 Hence he devised Action Learning as a process whereby the participant studies his own actions and experience in conjunction with others in small groups called action learning sets.